 The most common form of dementia among older adults, Alzheimer's Disease, is a degenerative brain disease that results in progressive mental deterioration with disorientation, memory disturbance and confusion.
 Symptoms such as these can interfere with the ability to perform activities of daily living, ultimately affecting a persons quality of life.

-A growing number of studies have linked Alzheimer's with physical deterioration and reduced muscle mass, resulting in higher risks of falls and fractures, decline in mobility and further loss of independence as well as reduced quality of life.
+Alzheimer's is linked with physical deterioration and reduced muscle mass, resulting in higher risks of falls and fractures, decline in mobility and further loss of independence.
 9